Automatic topography of high-dimensional data sets by non-parametric Density Peak clustering: Conclusion

-The method performs well in the two dimensional toy examples in FIG.~\ref{fig:Clusterexpl} and~\ref{fig:spirali}.
-However, it shows its real power when the number of features is huge, as in the cases of the handwritten numbers and the PUA familiy, where computing the density in the manifold that embeds the data instead of computing it in the coordinate space is a key for a successful reconstruction of the topography.
-Moreover, the use of PA$k$ coupled with the Density Peaks clustering algorithm leads to an accurate detection of the main features of the underlying probability distribution whose statistical reliability can be assessed from the parameter $Z$.
-Furthermore, the knowledge of the density at the borders permits the visualization of the relationship between these modes --the topography-- in several ways providing a visual grasp of the structure of the data set with an unprecedented level of detail.
+The method shows its real power when the number of features is huge, as in the cases of MNIST and the PUA clan where computing the density in the manifold in which the data lay, instead of computing it in the coordinate space, is the key for a successful reconstruction of the topography.
+Moreover, the knowledge of the density at the borders permits the visualization of the relationship between these modes --the topography-- in several ways providing a visual grasp of the structure of the data set with an unprecedented level of detail.